 8 sage leaves

 1/4 bunch Italian parsley

 Mince 4 sage leaves and the leaves of 1 sprig of thyme together.

 Season the turkey with salt and pepper.
 Place into a large roasting pan, drizzle with olive oil, sprinkle with the minced herbs, and slide into the oven.
 Roast until golden brown and fragrant.

-Place everything into a large stock pot, along with the remaining sage, thyme, and parsley.
+Place everything into a large stockpot, along with the remaining sage, thyme, and parsley.
 Add 13 cups of water.

 Bring to a boil, then lower heat to the lowest simmer on your stove.
 Cover and let cook all day.
-I check in and stir every so often and season with salt and pepper towards the end.
+I check-in and stir every so often and season with salt and pepper towards the end.
 You should not need to add any water if you use a low simmer.

-If you opt to cook for another 4 hours the next day, then cool and place in the refrigerator.
+If you opt to cook for another 4 hours the next day, then cool and place it in the refrigerator.
 The next day, I skim off some of the fat that collects on the top.
-Then I bring to a boil and reduce to a low simmer for another 4 hours.
+Then I bring it to a boil and reduce it to a low simmer for another 4 hours.
 This step is not necessary though – I only do it when I want a richer stock.